 An acid trip refers to the recreational use of Lysergic Acid Diethylamide (LSD).
 Usage took off in the counterculture era of the 1960s.
 This synthetic drug produces an intense, psychedelic high that alters the ordinary senses of sight, sound, taste, and touch.

-The effects of LSD are known to sometimes result in a profound psychological, almost spiritual experience, though the drug is notorious for going in the opposite direction, causing a frightening or depressing experience.
+The effects sometimes result in a profound psychological, almost spiritual experience.
+However, the drug can go in the opposite direction, causing a frightening or depressing experience.

-The length of a “high” can last from four to 12 hours.
-It is one of the primary reasons taking LSD is referred to as “tripping”.
+- The length of the experience can last from four to twelve hours.
+It is one of the primary reasons taking LSD is known as tripping.

-Acid is generally taken orally, either swallowed in pill form or held under the tongue on a piece of blotter paper known as a tab.
-It can also be injected intravenously.
+- Acid is generally taken orally, either swallowed in pill form or held under the tongue on a piece of blotter paper known as a tab.
+It can be intravenous as well.

-- The raw form of LSD is a white or clear, odorless, crystalline powder and even small amounts – 20 to 30 micrograms – can elicit a powerful response.
+- The raw form of LSD is a white or clear, odorless, crystalline powder, and even small amounts – 20 to 30 micrograms – can elicit a robust response.

-There’s evidence that people with existing mental disorders, such as schizophrenia are more prone to experience the negative aspects of “tripping”.
+There are evidence people with existing mental disorders, such as schizophrenia, are more prone to experience the negative aspects of a bad trip.

-The sensory effects of an acid trip are significant.
-They generally kick in 30 to 90 minutes after ingestion, with peak intensity hitting around the three to four hour mark depending on dosage and tolerance.
+The sensory effects are significant.
+They generally kick in 30 to 90 minutes after ingestion, with peak intensity hitting around the three to four-hour mark depending on dosage and tolerance.